rev-net/memo/pitch.md

 Offchain management of the corporation will be led by Jango, Filip, Aeolian, KMac, Robert, and other members of the Juicebox community:

-[Jango](https://jango.eth.sucks) has spent the last 4 years refining smart contracts towards a specialized language for articulating new financial structures, and has spent the last 3 years refining that language in production as [Juicebox](https://juicebox.money).
+[Jango](https://jango.eth.sucks) founded and has developed the [Juicebox](https://juicebox.money) protocol to support organizational money experiments on the public internet.

 [Filip](https://filip.world) has been working on Juicebox since November 2021, focusing on documentation, off-chain tools and services, and frontend development, as well as directly supporting many Juicebox project creators.